Which is the best option – an air source heat pump or a ground source heat pump?

 Drawing energy for your house with gas boilers or other fossil fuels is no longer the only way to source heat for your home and heat pumps have quickly become a viable option with the steep raise in gas prices.

 Although the obvious and most popular choice, natural gas boilers need to be phased out due to higher energy bills and are a less responsible way to fuel your home.

-As you can tell from the name, one of these systems collects heat from the air and the other from the ground.
-There are also big differences in efficiency, running costs, and, installation.
+As you can tell from the name, one of these systems collects heat from the air and the other from the ground however there are also big differences in efficiency, running costs, and, installation.

 We’re going to take some time here to discuss the differences between these systems and compare and contrast them both to help you decide which is the best renewable heating system for you for saving money on your energy bills.